Hurricane Preparedness Week in

 Read about the importance of the rabies vaccine for all pets in the May Public Health column.

 Protect against tick and mosquito bites

-April is Public Health Month
+Public Health Columns

 North Carolinians ready to quit smoking may call

 1-800-784-8669.
 QuitlineNC operates 24 hours a day, seven days a week.
 For service in Spanish call 1-855-DEJELO-YA (1-855-335-3569).

 NC Children and Youth with Special Health Care Needs Help Line 1-800-737-3028